yownas/seed_travel/README.md

 `"Hug the middle" during interpolation`: Left over from an old experiment.
 Makes the interpolation go a little bit faster at the start and at the end.
 May sometimes produce smoother video, most often not.

+# Output

+The images and video (if selected) will show up in the `outputs\txt2-images\travels` folder.
+With a separate numbered folder for each travel you've made.

 # Example:
 ![kitten_example](https://user-images.githubusercontent.com/13150150/191132820-aeb80b3c-4244-4905-b49d-3bab52ee75ff.png)